Cauliflower Fried Rice will trick your tastebuds in the best way possible. This 20 minute low-carb recipe tastes like regular fried rice!

 Tips for Making Cauliflower Fried Rice

-1. Fresh or Frozen: I’m showing you how to make this recipe with freshly riced cauliflower, though you can use frozen, pre-riced cauliflower instead.
+1. Fresh or Frozen: I’ll show you how to make this recipe with freshly riced cauliflower though you can use frozen, pre-riced cauliflower instead.
 No need to thaw prior to cooking.

 4. Too veggie heavy?
 If you’re serving Cauliflower Fried Rice to little ones, or have a dining parter that won’t go for so many veggies, feel free to cut the cauliflower rice with regular, cooked white rice.

-5. Pump up the protein: If I’m not feeling the egg, sauteed shrimp or cubed tofu is fabulous to add to this rice.
-Leftover diced steak or chicken is great too.
+5. Pump up the protein: If the egg aren’t your thing, swap in shrimp or cubed tofu instead.
+Leftover diced steak, smoked sausage, or chicken is great too.

 Even if you don’t need to eat gluten-free, we could all use a little more plants in our diet.
-This low-carb, 20 minute supper is going to make you all kinds of happy, I just know it!
+This low-carb, 20 minute supper is going to make you all kinds of happy!

 Overhead photo of bowl of fried rice with chopsticks